cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-05-11-no-one-cares-about-your-research.md

 # A Comfortable Truth

 **Doing good research is about pushing the limits of human knowledge**, [little by little](https://matt.might.net/articles/phd-school-in-pictures/).
-For Ph.D. students, it is a very necessary training before aspiring to [become a professional researcher](../blog/seven-reasons-to-go-for-a-phd-in-computer-science).
+For PhD students, it is a very necessary training before aspiring to [become a professional researcher](../blog/seven-reasons-to-go-for-a-phd-in-computer-science).
-Ph.D. students are primarily constrained by time.
+PhD students are primarily constrained by time.
-Unfortunately, there is not an infinite amount of time to complete a Ph.D. program.
+Unfortunately, there is not an infinite amount of time to complete a PhD program.
 Moreover, research involves doing many things besides writing research papers.
 Sometimes "the limit to be pushed" turns out to be farther than expected.
 Time imposes a certain amount of pressure, but other forms of subjective pressure exist.